 Does this sound familiar?

-You’ve bought the best set of clubs you can afford.
-You have a gold-plated putter with laser sights, a driver with a head the size of a grapefruit and irons with a sweet-spot so large it has its own zip code.
+You’ve bought the best clubs you can afford: a putter with laser sights, a driver with a head the size of a grapefruit and irons with a sweet-spot so large it has its own zip code.

 But despite all this money and effort, your handicap won’t budge.
 Frustrating, isn’t it?

-The equipment manufacturers would like you to believe that improvement is only a new set of irons or a fancy driver away.
-In fact all the new technology hasn’t helped us much at all: the average handicap in the US has hovered around the 16 mark for the past 30 years.
+The equipment manufacturers would have you believe that perfection is only a new set of irons or a fancy driver away.
+In fact, all the new golfing technology hasn’t helped us much at all: the average handicap in the US has hovered around the 15/16 mark for the past 30 years.

-You guessed it: the most important item of golf equipment is the one between your ears.
+That’s because the most important item of golf equipment is the one between your ears.
 Your mental attitude is the most fundamental part of your game.
-Every other aspect, from your swing to your decision-making, stems from your mental approach.
+Every other aspect, from your swing to your decision-making, starts with your mental approach.

 You get the picture.
-Your mind needs to be clear and focused if your body is to perform properly.
-Now imagine addressing the ball with laser-like attention, freed from nerves and anxieties.
+Now imagine addressing that ball with laser-like attention, freed from nerves, niggles and anxieties.
 Imagine playing on the course the way you do on the driving range.
 Imagine playing each shot with total confidence.

-The Golf State of Mind e-book will teach you to play in the moment.
-Using our drills and techniques, you will train yourself to prepare for and play each shot on its own terms, regardless of the shots you’ve played previously, or your score, or the guy you’re playing against.
-Because once you start to concentrate on the process rather than the result – to focus only on the shot itself – the rest of your game will start to fall into place.
+It’s not a fantasy.
+It’s the Golf State of Mind.
+Using our drills and techniques you will train yourself to prepare for and play each shot on its own terms.
+The shots you’ve played previously, or your score, or your opponent, will cease to matter.
+Because once you start to concentrate on the process rather than the result – to focus only on the shot itself – your game as a whole will start to fall into place.

-For the price of a couple of drinks at the clubhouse bar or a box of balls, you can buy yourself the most effective set of tools for improving every aspect of your game – and that is guaranteed.
+For the price of a couple of drinks at the clubhouse bar you can gift yourself the most effective set of tools for improving every aspect of your game – and that is guaranteed.
 If you are not 100% happy, we’ll refund your money with no questions asked.